Sri Lankan Army vows to safeguard Constitution; not to interfere with peaceful anti-govt protests | Law-Order

 In an unusual move, the Sri Lankan Army on Saturday vowed to uphold the Constitution and not to interfere with the ongoing anti-government protests across the island nation against the unprecedented economic crisis that has led to acute food shortages, soaring prices and power cuts.

-Referring to the social media speculation that the military may be used by the embattled Gotabaya Rajapaksa government to launch a crackdown on the week-long protest near the presidential secretariat, the Sri Lankan Army said it would not resort to violence to quell the anti-government demonstrations which entered the eighth day on Saturday.
+Referring to the social media speculation that the embattled Gotabaya Rajapaksa government may use the military to launch a crackdown on the protest near the presidential secretariat, the Sri Lankan Army said it would not resort to violence to quell the anti-government demonstrations which entered the eighth day on Saturday.

 The statement made it clear that the Army will intervene only if the police ''call us to assist them.'' ''Troops, as everyone witnessed in the past few days, have not at all interfered with any of those peaceful protesters or organisations, nor have they acted against the interests of the State as disciplined members of an organisation which brought peace to this country through immense and invaluable sacrifices,'' according to the statement.